 Management believes NCBDC is in good financial condition.
 Funding is available to cover existing project reimbursements as well as the development of future projects.
-The extent of the impact of COVID-19 on NCBDC's operational and financial performance will depend on further developments, including the duration and spread of the outbreak and its impact on funding sources, borrowers, and vendors, none of which can be predicted.

 CONTACTING FINANCIAL MANAGEMENT

 This financial report is designed to provide our stakeholders with a general overview of NCBDC's finances and to show accountability for the money it receives.
 If you have any questions about this report or need additional financial information, contact Amy E. Fisk, AICP, President, at 6311 Inducon Corporate Drive, Sanborn, New York 14132.